loitho/Docker-Nagios-Nagvis-Nagiosgraph/README.md

 ## Installation

+### Automatically from docker hub:
-to install and run the image simply docker pull it :
+to installthe image from the docker hub simply docker run it and it'll get pull automatically :
-* docker run docker run -d -p 80:80 loitho/nag-ios-vis-graph
+* docker run -d -p 80:80 loitho/nag-ios-vis-graph

+### Manually from the source code:
+You can build the whole docker image from the git folder, simply clone the repository and run the shell script :
+* ./run.sh *

+### Side note
 if you want to acces the container and add host / modify the configuration run the image
 * docker exec -it *your container* bash